curran/graph/README.md

 # graph.js

 A graph data structure implementation with depth first search.
-In this library, a graph is represented where nodes are identified by strings, and edges are stored internally using an adjacency list representation (the `edges` variable in the `Graph` constructor function closure).
+Nodes are identified by strings, and edges are stored internally using an adjacency list representation (the `edges` variable in the `Graph` constructor function closure).

-Depth first search, in this library `graph.DFS(sourceNodes)`, is invoked with an array of source nodes.
+`graph.DFS(sourceNodes)` is invoked with an array of source nodes, and returns an array of nodes visited by the algori

 ## Usage